-Download the map3d-6.2-mac.tar.gz file from the map3d download page and unzip it to a directory of your choice.
+Also in the map3d-6.5-mac.dmg disc image is a file called map3d, this is the map3d executable and to install it, just drag it to a directory of your choice.
 We will call that RUN-DIR.
 This is the directory from which you will run map3d.